paulmelis/blender-ply-import/readme.md

 ## Rationale

+Note: this module has NOT been updated for Blender 2.80 yet.
+It only works with Blender 2.7x at the moment.

 The default PLY importer in Blender is slow (or any Python-based import script in Blender for that matter).
 This is because during import Python data structures are built up holding all geometry, vertex colors,